 The BSc Biochemistry (Placement Year) includes core modules in biochemistry and chemistry combined with a solid background in related fields.
 You can choose a pathway within the degree that will allow you to focus on biochemistry or with specialisation in genetics or biomedicine.

 Lancaster University is ranked fourth in the UK for biosciences and fifth in the UK for chemistry in the Guardian University Guide 2020.
-We are also ranked fifth in the UK for biological sciences in The Times and Sunday Times Good University Guide 2019.
+We are also ranked in the top ten in the UK for biological sciences and chemistry in The Times and Sunday Times Good University Guide 2020.

 This four-year degree is ideal if you wish to gain work experience as part of your biochemistry degree.
 It provides you with support to secure a paid placement for twelve months working in the type of organisation that you might aspire to join when you graduate.